ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 ...

 # Deprecate Negotiation of Content-MD5

 This RFC deprecates the negotiation of Content-MD5 as this header has been obsoleted by [RFC7231]

+# Deprecate broken cryptographic algorithms

 The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068]

+The SHA-1 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459]

 # Examples